Aseka Wijewardena: Career

 Wijewardena started learning traditional Sri Lankan dancing at eight years of age, and also acting on stage.
 She studied Western classical ballet under Deanna Jayasuriya – a Grande dame of ballet in Sri Lanka.
 Wijewardena is also a choreographer and has choreographed numerous dance routines.
 She focuses on beauty and femininity in her postures, expressions and movements.
 She loves the Indian dances, especially the Odyssey as they are feminine and fluid.
 She also likes the Thai dances and admires their costumes.

 Aseka has performed at venues including the Sydney Opera House, Kennedy Centre in Washington and the Miller Theatre in Houston.
 Wijewardena fully believes that you should move with the times.
 So she encourages Fusion Dance in a seamless blend of the Orient and the Occident and of the old and the new.

-Wijewardena is currently working as a dancer in her parent's dancing school, Channa Upuli Dance Academy, which commenced in the 1980s.
+Wijewardena is currently working as a dancer in her parents' dancing school, Channa Upuli Dance Academy, which commenced in the 1980s.